 What are the best methods to use if I don't want to have my period?

-The Mirena IUD, the shot, and the implant have all been shown to reduce menstrual bleeding for most women.
-You can also use the pill or the ring continuously to intentionally skip your period.
+You can use the pill or the ring continuously to intentionally skip your period altogether.

 Heat up your weekends with our best sex tips and so much more.